 After an examination of 400 video games spanning a variety of genres and platforms, I came up with the following statistics:

-- Over 90% of all games have a playable male character, either as the lead protagonist, a secondary character with their own story arc, or as a playable option selected from a pool of premade characters.
+- Over 90% of all games have a playable male character, either as the lead protagonist, a secondary character with their own story arc, or a playable option selected from a pool of premade characters.

-- By contrast, just under 50% of all games have a playable female character, and often this role is minor (a single chapter or scenario), or the number of female options is limited compared to the number of male options.
+- By contrast, under 50% of all games have a playable female character, and this role is often minor (a single chapter or scenario), or the number of female options is limited compared to the number of male options.
 (For example, there may be four characters to choose from, but only one of them is female.)

-- There are over 6 times as many games about a sole male protagonist as there are about a sole female protagonist.
+- There are over six times as many games about a sole male protagonist as there are about a sole female protagonist.
 In other words, for every Lara Croft, there are about six male leads.